Are you looking to become an inventory control manager?

 - Leadership.
 Inventory control managers are in charge of a number of employees who work with inventory.
 They need to be able to lead by example, resolve conflict, and take decisive action.

 - Data analysis.
 Inventory is built around data.
-It is used to calculate reorder points, lead time, economic order quantity, and more.
+It is used to calculate reorder point, lead time (what is lead time?), economic order quantity, and more.
 A good inventory control manager makes informed, data-driven decisions to help the business grow.

 - Organization.
 A disorganized warehouse is more of a liability than an asset.
 It's highly important for an inventory control manager to maintain order and optimize processes.